reddyraja86/Docker/README.md

 # Docker

-- [ ] In this Repository we will Create Docker images for spring applications and chekin this image in docker hub.
+- [x] Create Docker images for spring applications and push this image to docker hub
 - [ ] We will work on Integrating multiple dodcker images using Docker Compose file.
 Create tow images like spring boot and Database they should be communicating with each other.
 - [ ] We will work on implementing a sample micro service application with Docker and swarm cluster.